-Hôtel Tahiti Nui – Attractive, convenient and far better than most city hotels, but a little too chic?
+Hotel Tahiti Nui – Attractive, convenient, and far better than most city hotels.

-In this contrastingly modern building, all rooms feature a balcony facing the noisy road or quieter backstreets, while the suites also have a kitchen.
-But they all lack colour – everything is brown, black and white, and the furniture is overwhelmingly squarish.
-Despite the blandness, rooms are spacious and functional, with effectively soundproofed windows, and those with connecting doors are useful for families.
-The outdoor pool is substantial, offering views and breezes, but lacks shade and privacy from neighbouring buildings.
+In this contrastingly modern building, all rooms feature balconies facing the road or quieter backstreets, while the suites also have kitchens.
+But they all lack color – everything is brown, black, and white, and the furniture is overwhelmingly squarish.
+However, rooms are spacious and functional, with effectively soundproofed windows, and those with connecting doors are useful for families.
+The outdoor pool is substantial, offering views and a breeze.
 Bonuses are the secure parking, proximity to the ferry terminal and downtown, and the sort of general facilities expected of a far more expensive resort.

 - Location: Avenue du Prince Hīnoi in the suburbs of Pape’ete, the Tahitian capital.
-About 500m southeast of the ferry terminal; about 500m north of the market in downtown; and 7km from the airport.
+About 500m southeast of the ferry terminal, 500m north of the market in downtown, and 7 km from the airport.

-- Guests: Caters for all types, but focuses on business people and those on packaged tours.
+- Guests: Caters to all, but focuses on business people and those on packaged tours.

 - Beach: No beach in downtown Pape’ete.
-The nearest is at Pīra’e, another suburb nearly 3km away.
-Ask reception about local buses or organise a taxi (unmetered).
+The nearest is at Pīra’e, another suburb nearly 3 km away.
+Ask reception about local buses or organize a taxi (unmetered).

 - Views: Rooms provide ‘city views’, which means they face the main road (but traffic noise is blocked by soundproofed windows), or ‘mountain views’, i.e. overlooking the quieter backstreets with distant mountains.

-- Wi-Fi Internet: Free for guests in the lobby/bar/restaurant areas, but charged in the rooms.
+- Wi-Fi: Free for guests in the lobby/bar/restaurant areas, but charged in the rooms.